bobstarul/bobstarul.github.io/_posts/2022-07-08-FirstPost.md

 For **Lab01-01.exe**, the creation time is : 2010/12/19 Sun 16:16:19 UTC
 For **Lab01-01.dll**, the creation time is : 2010/12/19 Sun 16:16:38 UTC

+> 3. Are there any indications that either of these files is packed or obfuscated?
+If so, what are these indicators?